jesec/ck3-modding-wiki/wiki_pages/Interface.md

 l_english:
  number_to_string: "[SCOPE.GetValue('number')|0]"
 ```

 And this will be passed to UI as a string.
 Localization number_to_string essentially replaces our whole line in the second step.
-Read more about [Customizable localization](https://ck3.paradoxwikis.com/Customizable_localization).
+Read more about [customizable localization here](https://ck3.paradoxwikis.com/Customizable_localization).

 The function in the second step can be replaced by a macro to make it shorter and easier to reuse.